 ICE is the federal immigration agency responsible for enforcing the immigration laws of the USA and removal orders of immigration judges.
 ICE, which is basically the police agency in the federal immigration system, arrests and detains aliens and maintains detention centers around the USA.

-Not all aliens are eligible for ICE bonds such as “arriving aliens,” aliens with final orders of removal/deportation and aliens subject to mandatory detention due to the particular criminal conviction.
+Not all aliens are eligible for ICE bonds such as “arriving aliens,” aliens with final orders of removal/deportation, and aliens subject to mandatory detention due to a particular criminal conviction.

 Customs And Border Protection

 Customs and Border Protection or “CBP” is the federal immigration agency responsible for inspecting and admitting or paroling aliens into the USA at ports of admission.
 Typically, an alien applying for admission at a port is not entitled to an attorney.
 However, when CBP decides to “defer” the inspection to a later date, the alien may consult a lawyer, and the lawyer may appear with the alien at the “deferred inspection” in order to clarify legal issues that may arise.

 The law office of Mark Citrin, P.A., has successfully represented thousands of clients before the USCIS, ICE and CBP nationwide.
 We know what is expected of our clients when dealing with these agencies and prepare our clients in advance so they have the best chance of success.

 When you are prepared for your interactions with any immigration agency, your outcomes are likely to be vastly improved.
 Our main office is located in Miami, but we can help you wherever you are.
 Contact us using this email form or by calling 305-482-3922.